 - be able to immediately add audio and photo to each profile;

-- analyze the information and use the data obtained to prepare the research on the role of product design for startups.
+- analyze the information and use the data obtained to prepare the research on the role of digital product design for startups.

 The most important part of our survey was to determine the main objective of this survey and what do we want to learn?